What is a 5/1 adjustable-rate mortgage (ARM)?

 The index is a major factor in determining the rate you pay.
 ARMs in the past had been tied to either the yield on 1-year Treasury bills, the 11th District cost of funds index (COFI) or the London Interbank Offered Rate (LIBOR).
 LIBOR has been phased out in favor of a new index: the Secured Overnight Financing Rate, also known as SOFR.

-The mortgage rate for the ARM will be the rate of the index, plus a stated margin.
-For example, in May 2022, SOFR was 1.05 percent.
-If the margin is 2 percentage points, the loan rate would be the sum of these, or 3.05 percent.
+The mortgage rate is determined by the rate of the index plus a stated margin.
+For example, in May 2022, SOFR reached 0.80 percent.
+If the spread on the SOFR ARMs is 2.75 percent, then the loan rate would be 3.55 percent.

 5/1 ARM vs. 10/1 ARM